 - Young adult, middle grade, picture books, nonfiction, memoir: Faculty member Dawn Frederick, a literary agent, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
 If you are getting a picture book critique, please submit 1,000 words maximum, and your submission can come with or without illustrations.

 - Young adult SF/F, adult science fiction, adult fantasy, adult romance: Faculty member Laura Zats, a literary agent, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
+(Laura has currently reached her limit for in-person 10-minute meetings at the MWW as of Feb.
+5, 2020.
+What this means is she’s happy to take on more critiques, but for new attendees who sign up and choose to meet with her, the discussion of her critique will not be in person on March 7, but rather by phone/Skype in the week to follow after the event.
+Please make sure you’re OK with this before signing up.)

 - Memoir and essay: Faculty member Kate Hopper, a published author, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.